 The gender pay gap measures the difference in average earnings for all male and female employees, regardless of their role or seniority.
 It provides a snapshot of the gender balance within an organisation, but is distinct from equal pay, which is about ensuring that men and women receive the same remuneration for carrying out work of equal value.
+Since 2020 we’ve also measured and shared our ethnicity pay gap.
+This uses the same methodology as our gender pay gap analysis to measure the difference in average earnings between employees who are white and those from other ethnicities.

 If you have any questions about anything in this report please contact Gill Tait.